Egon Wellesz: Life in England

-His links to England turned out to be fortunate in 1938 when Wellesz was forced to leave Austria in the wake of the Anschluss.
+In 1938 Wellesz was forced to leave Austria in the wake of the Anschluss (annexation by Nazi Germany).
 By good fortune he was in Amsterdam on 12 March 1938 to hear his orchestral suite Prosperos Beschwörungen ("Prospero's Invocation", after The Tempest) conducted by Bruno Walter.
 Once in England he worked for a time on Grove's Dictionary of Music, but in July 1940 he was interned as an enemy alien, ultimately in Hutchinson Camp in the Isle of Man.
 He gained his release later that year, on 13 October, thanks to intercessions by Ralph Vaughan Williams and H. C. Colles, the long-standing chief music critic of The Times.
-Following his internment in 1940 Wellesz found himself unable to compose, a creative block eventually broken by the composition of the String Quartet No 5 (1943–44), the first important work of his English period.
+Following his internment in 1940 Wellesz found himself unable to compose, a creative block eventually broken by the composition of the String Quartet No. 5 (1943–44), the first important work of his English period.
 His response to the great English poet Gerard Manley Hopkins also helped re-kindle his urge to compose, resulting in his setting of The Leaden and the Golden Echo in 1944.

 Despite his composing, Wellesz remains best known as an academic and teacher, and for his extensive scholarly contributions to the study of Byzantine music and opera in the 17th century.
-These contributions brought for him an honorary doctorate from Oxford University in 1932 and later a Fellowship at Lincoln College, Oxford, where he remained until his death.
+These contributions brought for him an honorary doctorate from Oxford University in 1932 and later a fellowship at Lincoln College, Oxford, where he remained until his death.
 His pupils there included Herbert Chappell, Martin Cooper, Kunihiko Hashimoto, Spike Hughes, Frederick May, Wilfrid Mellers, Nigel Osborne and Peter Sculthorpe.
+He was elected a Fellow of the British Academy in 1953.

 A portrait was made of Wellesz by Jean Cooke, who had been commissioned for the work by Lincoln College.
 (There is also an early portrait, painted in 1911 by Oskar Kokoschka).
 Wellesz continued composing until he suffered a stroke in 1972.
 He died two years later and was buried in the Zentralfriedhof in Vienna.
 His widow Emmy Stross, whom he married in 1908, returned to live in Vienna until her own death in 1987.